 At Janelia, Betzig creates novel optical imaging tools for molecular, cellular, and neurobiology.
-A pioneer in developing near-field microscopy for ultra-high-resolution optical imaging, Betzig previously spent six years at AT&T’s Bell Laboratories.
+A pioneer in developing near-field microscopy for ultra-high-resolution optical imaging, he previously spent six years at AT&T’s Bell Laboratories.
 There, he was the first to image subcellular details beyond the so-called diffraction limit, which had hampered scientists’ ability to see details of proteins inside cells.
-Betzig and his colleagues were also the first to image single fluorescent molecules—a key methodology in modern biophysics.
+Betzig and his colleagues were also the first to image single fluorescent molecules – a key methodology in modern biophysics.

-Growing disillusioned with the near-field technique and academic science in general, he left Bell Labs and joined his father’s machine tool company in Michigan, where he spent seven years developing and then marketing a precise motion control technology for automated cutting tools.
+Growing disillusioned with the near-field technique and academic science in general, Betzig left Bell Labs in 1994 to become vice president of R&D at his father’s machine tool company in Michigan.
+He spent seven years at the company, developing and then marketing a precise motion control technology for automated cutting tools.
 However, the technology was a commercial failure.

 Unemployed, Betzig considered how best to return to scientific research without going back to work in a traditional academic lab.
-With his friend and colleague Harald Hess, Betzig later devised a simpler approach to optical imaging of cells at near-molecular resolution, termed photoactivated localization microscopy, or PALM.
-They paid for the R&D themselves and built the prototype in Hess’s living room in La Jolla, CA. Today, most commercial microscope manufacturers offer variants of PALM technology.
-Their work caught the attention of Janelia’s executive director Gerald Rubin, who recruited Betzig to Janelia.
+With his friend and former Bell Labs colleague Harald Hess, Betzig devised a simpler approach to optical imaging of cells at near-molecular resolution, termed photoactivated localization microscopy, or PALM.
+They paid for the R&D themselves and built the prototype in Hess’s living room in La Jolla, CA. Later, Betzig would share the 2014 Nobel Prize in Chemistry with Stefan Hell of the Max Planck Institute for Biophysical Chemistry and William Moerner of Stanford University for this work on PALM.

 Image: Paul Fetters